 ††††† 2.
 Petitioning the court or administrative authority to include private health insurance pursuant to 45 C.F.R.
 303.31(b)(1) in new or modified court or administrative orders for support; or

 ††††† 3.
-Petitioning the court or administrative authority to include cash medical support in new or modified orders until such time as health insurance that is accessible and reasonable in cost, as defined in KRS 403.211(8)(a) and (b), becomes available;
+Petitioning the court or administrative authority to include cash medical support in new or modified orders until health insurance that is accessible and reasonable in cost, as defined in KRS 403.211(8)(a) and (b), becomes available;

 ††††† (e) Enforcement of a: